com-480-data-visualization/project-2023-campiroboys/docs/milestone-2.md

 We plan to use the **React** framework for the website and the **D3.js** library for the visualizations.
 We will also use the JavaScript programming language.
 We will use data in the GeoJSON format for the maps, which can be used to create interactive maps with D3.js.
 Since we can query the data in the GeoJSON format from the city of Zurich website, we do not need to have a dedicated backend.

+> Currently, the performance of the website is not optimal due to the large number of points on the map.
+One possible solution for this would be to use [Quadtrees](https://github.com/d3/d3-quadtree).
+> We also currently only incorporate the newest data from 2023, the older datasets will be added in the future.

 ### Lectures